wenzhhu/wdio-cucumber-framework-bug/README.md

 ![alt text](https://github.com/wenzhhu/wdio-cucumber-framework-bug-8007/blob/main/images/allure_issue.jpeg?raw=true)

+## Root cause
 This issue is caused by change https://github.com/webdriverio/webdriverio/pull/7777 for wdio-cucumber-framework introduced in verion 7.16.11 https://github.com/webdriverio/webdriverio/blob/v7.16.11/CHANGELOG.md

+The skipped steps are emitted as event "test:skip" in @wdio/cucumber-frame which however is not listened by wdio-reporter which only listens on event "test:pending" for now.
+Consequently, reporters such as spec and allure which extends wdio-reporter are broken now.

+## Expected behaviour
 The last working version is @wdio/cucumber-framework 7.16.10.
 However, the last working build avaiable on NPM is 7.16.6.
 So just lock @wdio/cucumber-framework to version 7.16.6 and then repeat the same reprodcution steps above.
 You will see expected behaviour as below

 in spec reporter output, now you will see the skipped step is correctly reported.